 Doe v.
 Clenchy

 The parents also filed a complaint with the Maine Human Rights Commission and ultimately decided to file a lawsuit on behalf of their daughter.
-GLAD is representing the daughter along with Lewiston attorney Jodi L. Nofsinger of Berman & Simmons, P.A.
+GLAD represented Nicole along with Lewiston attorney Jodi L. Nofsinger of Berman & Simmons, P.A.